Blog

 – The recommended retail price (RRP) of your book (excluding GST); or

-– The net receipts / trade price of your book.
+– The net receipts (which is generally calculated from the trade price of your book).

 8. Advances

 An advance is a sum of money that the publisher pays the author upfront or when certain events occur.
-Such events often include signing of the contract, delivery of a complete manuscript and after one year of publication.
+Such events often include signing the contract, delivery of a complete manuscript and the first publication of the book.

 Typically, the author will not receive any royalties until the publisher has recouped the advance amount through book sales.
 So, if you are paid a $10,000.00 advance, you won’t start earning royalties until the publisher has made this back through selling your book.